ahboon/Crossctf2018/Writeups/README.md

 There is LFI on the app which allows the disclosure of files.
 ``http://ctf.pwn.sg:4082/file?filename=[file_name]``

-Doing the following reveals great information about what the machones has.
+Doing the following reveals great information about what the machines has.
 ``http://ctf.pwn.sg:4082/file?filename=/proc/self/environ``

 ```